Building Capacity for Climate Resilience in the Albemarle-Pamlico Region Tribal Communities Project

 The project is funded through supplemental funding awarded to APNEP from the Environmental Protection Agency.
 In addition to the original award, APNEP is funding the Virginia Coastal Policy Center to coordinate with the tribal communities in the Albemarle region of Virginia.
 This project supports implementation of North Carolina’s Executive Order 80 and the State Climate Risk and Resiliency Plan, similar directives in Virginia, and APNEP’s Comprehensive Conservation and Management Plan.

-The project team, led by Beth Roach, Tribal Councilwoman with the Nottoway Indian Tribe of Virginia, have started off by creating the Tribal Coastal Resilience Connections Facebook page.
+In fall 2020, the project team, led by Beth Roach (Tribal Councilwoman with the Nottoway Indian Tribe of Virginia), kicked off the project with the Tribal Coastal Resilience Connections Facebook page.
 This page is meant as a forum for Tribal community partners to share their present-day and ancestral connections to Albemarle-Pamlico watershed and coastal plain of Virginia and North Carolina.
-In 2021 the team will announce a series of virtual workshops involving Tribal communities, government organizations, and academic groups with the overarching goal of promoting information sharing between Tribal communities and resilience practitioners to protect the environmental health of the Albemarle-Pamlico region's waterways.

-Check out the Tribal Coastal Resilience Connections Facebook Page
+Tribal Coastal Resilience Connections Facebook Page

 Coastal Review Online article - Project Promotes Resilience Strategies